Hormonal acne causes

-Have you noticed your blemishes worsening around the time of your period, or during pregnancy, or menopause?
-Hormones could be playing a greater role in your skin dilemmas than you’d think.
+Have your blemishes become worse around your period, during pregnancy or as you go into menopause?
+Hormones could be playing a greater role in your skin dilemmas than you think.

-Fluctuating hormone levels can lead to an imbalance in hormones such as cortisol, estrogen, and testosterone, which can result in breakouts.
-Many women find that when they start using birth control pills they are not only addressing fluctuating hormones, but also their acne-prone skin.
-The unfortunate result of fluctuating hormones is that we produce excess sebum, skin cells that are shed accumulate and become sticky, and we produce an increased number of P. acnes, a bacterium which causes spots.
+An imbalance in hormones such as cortisol, oestrogen, and testosterone can result in breakouts.
+For example, many women find that when they start using birth control pills their skin changes too – with more tendency to break into spots.
+The unfortunate result of fluctuating hormones is that we can produce excess sebum, blocking pores and leading to dead skin cells accumulating and becoming infected.

-The link between hormones and acne-prone skin is what has led to many people accrediting their imperfections to ‘stress.’
-The relationship between stress and breakouts is actually a result of hormones being produced by our body in response to the stress we feel.
+Stress can also play havoc with your body and lead to hormonal acne breakouts.
+Hormones are produced by our body in response to the stress we feel.
 These hormones, such as cortisol, stimulate oil glands, which leads to excess sebum production, clogged pores, and eventually blemishes.

-Diet alone is not the cause of adult acne.
-Some studies however, draw parallels between the food we are eating and an increase in acne.
-These studies would suggest that rather than causing adult acne, our diet could be contributing to it.
+While diet is not the sole cause of adult acne, it makes sense that the fuel we put in our body could have a negative effect.
 It is worth scrutinising your diet to see if something you are eating isn’t agreeing with your skin and could be exacerbating your acne.

 More and more women are finding that dairy affects their skin adversely.
-This could be because of the hormones which are present in dairy foods, but also because of the link between our gut, immune system, and acne-prone skin.
-The gut encompasses a huge part of our immune system, when we introduce foods that compromise this system, symptoms such as spots, rashes, and sinus problems could occur.
+This could be because of the hormones that are present in dairy foods, but also because of the link between our gut, immune system, and acne-prone skin.
+Our microbiome is key to overall health, when we introduce foods that compromise this system, symptoms such as spots, rashes, and sinus problems could occur.

 This article is intended as general information only.
 You should seek advice from a professional before altering your diet, changing your exercise regime or starting any new course of conduct.